asheeshcric/blog/_posts/2019-04-17-implementation-neural-network.md

 description: Have you ever tried to implement a neural network from scratch, using Logistic Regression?
 This post reveals the fundamentals of building a neural network and training it with multiple training samples with the help of vectorization.
 ---

+Are you someone who is always fond of using machine learning and deep learning libraries such as Scikit-learn, TensorFlow, PyTorch, etc, but don't really understand how a neural network works underneath the libraries?
+If so, this post tries its best to explain what a neural network is, how it works, and how anyone can implement it with some **NumPy** basics.

 ### 1. What is a Neural Network?

 ![](https://i.ibb.co/d79YnGD/Screenshot-from-2019-04-17-15-58-08.png)